The balance between structure and spontaneity allows me to maintain creativity...

 Balancing structure and creativity: my writing process

 There are many ways for authorpreneurs to categorize themselves.
-These categories help us brand ourselves, differentiate from our fellow authors, and give readers a clear idea of the type of stories they can expect.
+We use these categories to establish our brand, distinguish ourselves from our peers, and set reader expectations about our stories.
 Such categorization can be based on the genre, such as fantasy or romance, or a retailer category, like military sci-fi.
-This is crucial for an author’s branding because it ensures that we attract the right audience and meet their expectations.

 Recommended article